 How To Request A Guest Post

-If you can meet all the above requirements, please send me clear suggestion of what you are proposing and PLEASE include in the subject “Guest Post Request” – in the past “tempting headlines” have led me to think people are trying to sell me something and I have completely ignored them.
+If you can meet all the above requirements, please send me clear suggestions / article titles that you are proposing and PLEASE include in the subject “Guest Post Request” – in the past “tempting headlines” have led me to think people are trying to sell me something and I have completely ignored them.

 Sorry – I am getting so many guest posts requests I spend longer dealing with those than writing myself 🙁

 I will consider requests for link exchanges, but I NEVER insert a link exchange in an article that has been contributed by a guest author.

 Also, please see above my notes on why I would reject a link.